 You could walk from Bondi Junction station as it takes around 20 minutes and is the perfect little warm up to begin the Bondi Coastal Walk.
 For all train timetables and info visit here.

 If there’s one beach you’ve heard of in Australia it’s Bondi but there is so much more to do in Bondi than surf and sunbathe.
 Begin your Bondi to Coogee walk with a delicious breakfast from one of the many cafes then admire the vibrant street art scene as you head up the hill to the famous Bondi Icebergs.

 The famous salt water swimming pool that’s also an insta fave marks the official start to the Bondi to Coogee walk.
 It costs AU$7.00 for adults and AU$5.00 for children for a refreshing swim looking out to the surfers at Bondi beach.

 We didn’t take a dip as we didn’t fancy the rest of the walk wet and knew we’d be sweaty again the minute we started walking.
 We recommend saving your dollars for a free refreshing swim at the end of the Bondi Coastal walk or at one of the numerous beaches on route.

 Alternatively, you could flip this guide and do the Coogee to Bondi walk instead if swimming at the famous Bondi Icebergs is on your bucket list.
 This means, Bondi beach would be your grand finale and you’d be finishing nearer the city.

+After admiring the surfers or stopping for some breakfast at Bondi it’s time to start the walk.
 To save you time and stress we have created a handy Bondi to Coogee walk map for you to follow.
-This features all stops mentioned in this guide including where to swim, brunch spots and photo opportunities along the Bondi to Coogee walk route.
+This features all stops mentioned in this guide including where to swim, brunch spots and photo opportunities along the Bondi to Coogee coastal walk.